- Interaction Discovery

 All fee-for-services activities are now performed by Hybrigenics Services SAS, a spin-off company that launched in 2010.

-With over 8,000 screens performed on more than 35 species, 1,800 academic and industrial customers worldwide Hybrigenics Services enjoy an unparalleled commercial and scientific recognition.
+With over 9,000 screens performed in more than 35 species and 2,500 academic and industrial customers worldwide, Hybrigenics Services enjoy an unparalleled commercial and scientific recognition.

 Our comprehensive range allows you to: